huseinz/tracever/README.md

 ####Syntax

-The data file should begin with the LTL formula you want to check your input data against.
+The first line of the data file must contain the LTL formula you want to check the trace against.
-Below this, give a list of parameter names in the order they appear in each line of input data.
+Below this, give the list of parameter names in the order they appear in each line of input data.
-Below this, begin listing your input data.
-Input data is currently limited to 1000 lines and the number of parameters is limited to 20.
+Below this, begin listing your trace data.
+Trace data is currently limited to 1000 lines and the number of parameters is limited to 20.
-This can be changed by editing the defines in automata.h
+This can be changed by editing the defines in automata.h Comments begin with '#' but the first line MUST be the LTL formula.

 State operators: